Osman Mohamoud (clan): Territory

-The Osman Mahmoud clan today primarily live in the Bari and Karkaar regions, making up the majority across the two regions.
-With Bari being the largest region in all of Somalia, the sub clan covers a lot of ground.
-They can also be found living in the Mudug and Nugaal regions in Puntland as well.
+The Osman Mahmoud sub-clan lives today primarily in the Bari and Karkaar regions, making up the majority across the two regions.
+With Bari being the largest region in all of Somalia, the sub-clan covers a lot of ground.
+The Osman Mahmoud people can also be found living in the Mudug and Nugaal regions in Puntland as well.
 Bosaso and Qardho are two cities that are heavily populated by Osman Mahamud.

-Bosaso, the most populous city in Puntland, is the region's commercial capital.
-The city has a diverse economy centred on education, government, banking, tourism, aviation, food, clothes, logistics, steel, energy, health care, hospitality, retail and technology.
-The area's many colleges and universities make it a regional hub of higher education, including law, medicine, engineering, business and entrepreneurship.
-Bosaso was first settled and ruled by the Dishiishe clan, a very close kin of Majeerteen's, in the 14th century.
-After disputes between the Dishiishe clan and Bah-Gareen (a sub clan of Osman Mahamud), The Osman Mahamud overthrew the leader and started to settle in the coastal city.
+Bosaso was first settled and ruled by the Dishiishe clan, kin of the Majeerteen, in the 14th century.
+After disputes between the Dishiishe clan and Bah-Gareen (a sub clan of Osman Mahamud), the Osman Mahamud overthrew the leader and started to settle in the coastal city.

-Qardho, one of the most ancient and history-rich cities in Somalia, is the head city for Osman Mahamud's as they make an overwhelming majority in the Karkaar capital.
+Qardho, one of the most ancient and history-rich cities in Somalia, is the head city for Osman Mahamuds, as they make an overwhelming majority in the Karkaar capital.
 In the early modern period, Qardho was a part of the Majeerteen Sultanate (Migiurtinia), centered in Aluula.
 It was later incorporated into Italian Somaliland during the early 20th century.